Arizona Republicans fight back against election fraud claims

 “They can’t find the files because they don’t know what they’re doing,” Sellers said during a public meeting held to refute Fann’s allegations.
 “We wouldn’t be asked to do this on-the-job training if qualified auditors had been hired to do this work.”

-Fann did not immediately comment.
-She has defended the audit as an effort to address concerns raised by many Trump supporters who worry the election was not conducted fairly.
+Fann did not immediately comment but sent a tweet saying the media was given the county’s letter before she was.
+She has said the audit is an effort to address concerns raised by many Trump supporters who worry the election was not conducted fairly and to find out whether the Legislature should change election laws.

 Fann’s accusations touched a nerve with county officials, who have grown increasingly exasperated with the audit.
+They said they won’t appear in the Senate on Tuesday, as requested by Fann, to answer questions, and would not give in to Fann’s demands for the county’s internet routers, which county officials say would compromise sensitive data unrelated to elections.

+Fann has also demanded an administrative password for vote-counting machines, but county officials say those are maintained by the system’s manufacturer, Dominion Voting Systems Inc., which says it will only give such access to certified election vendors.
+None of the firms involved in the audit is certified.

-On Monday, they implored elected officials who have doubts to stop keeping their criticisms to themselves.
+On Monday, county Republicans threatened to sue if senators or auditors accuse them of breaking the law.
+And they implored elected officials who have doubts about the audit to stop keeping their criticisms to themselves.

 “Elected Republicans, I think, are afraid of the next election and they can’t be,” said Bill Gates, the vice chairman of the Board of Supervisors.
 “They’ve got to stand for what is right.
 Otherwise, why did they run for office in the first place?”